HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/model_spi/model-spi_rest_service/feeds_rest_svc/use_cases_for_resource_mod/rest_feed_set_ttldscr.md

-# Setting titles and descriptions of resources
+# Setting Titles and Descriptions of Resources

 You can set titles and descriptions of resources with Portal Model REST services.